A multi-use precinct hosting major and local events and activities.

 In 2020, Burswood Park Board developed a 20 Year Vision for the Burswood Peninsula as a world-class, cultural, environmental and recreational destination for Western Australia.

 Organised community and major events will be possible throughout the year.
+A coordinated events calendar will be developed to complement activity at nearby venues.

 Major events could include world-class sporting events like Supercars championships, cycling criterium and paralympic racing.